Fesch-star/worcs_test/README.md

 # Readme <a href='https://osf.io/zcvbs/'><img src='worcs_icon.png' align="right" height="139" /></a>

 <!-- Please add a brief introduction to explain what the project is about    -->
+Once the coding stage of your cognitive mapping (CM) project is done, there are many analyses and calculations you can do.
+Find some useful functions here to help you analyse your CM data

 ## Where do I start?